 All new master’s-level students are required to demonstrate a level of competency for reading and writing in the English language that is consistent with graduate-level coursework.
 Level of competency will be determined by analysis of undergraduate transcripts.
 Individuals with a combined GPA of less than 2.0 in undergraduate English coursework will be required to enroll in English Composition during the first semester of study at NOBTS.
 Students required to take English Composition will receive notification in their letter of acceptance.

 Orientation and Registration

-All students enrolling in New Orleans Baptist Theological Seminary for the first time will be expected to complete online orientation on Blackboard.
+All students enrolling in New Orleans Baptist Theological Seminary for the first time will be expected to complete online orientation through their application dashboard.
 Students who have selected either the main campus or an extension center as their preferred campus will also be required to attend orientation at their respective campuses (online students are not required to attend a campus orientation).
 Once a student’s application is approved, the student must complete their orientation requirement at the next available orientation.
 Students who do not complete the orientation requirement as specified will be charged a late orientation fee and required to participate in the next available orientation.
 (See Student Fees page of this catalog.)